daviderigamonti/Interpreting-LLMs/Resources/Week5/Resources.md

     - LLaMA (7B, 13B, 33B, 63B)
     - MPT-7B

+# Recent transformer models/LLMs retain original embedding spatial properties?

+#### GPT-2 vs Phi-1.5

+GPT-2 steadily performs better on embedding arithmetic tasks versus Phi-1.5

+#### Uppercase and lowercase

+Generally words that are usually seen in a certain format perform better on embedding arithmetic tasks if prompted in that format.
+(For example country names and cities are usually capitalized).

+#### Multi-word average

+There is no clear distinction between using an average of multiple words and a single word, provided that said words aren't too different from one another (averaging a capitalized word and a lowercase word doesn't word).

+Averaging the embeddings of multi-token words seems to work, although it is clear that results are slightly worse.

+#### Normalization

+Normalizing the final embedding from the arithmetic operation always seems to improve the results, for all models and word combinations.

+The performed normalization is provided by `torch.nn.functional.normalize` and defaults to a $L_2$ normalization of the vectors.

 # Co-occurrence

 ## How Pre-trained Language Models Capture Factual Knowledge?
 A Causal-Inspired Analysis